Menu

 Mathletics and grammar activities are set on a Friday each week and should be completed for the following Friday.
 All children who complete this earn an extra break on a Friday afternoon.
 If it has not been completed, this time is instead used as an opportunity where we can support children in completing the work.

-We also ask that reading is completed five times a week for at least five minutes and that this is recorded in their reading records.
+As in previous years, we also ask that reading is completed at home throughout the week- at least 3 times for at least five minutes and that this is recorded in their reading records.
+Reading at home helps build a love of reading and also develops children's ability to concentrate on their reading for a longer period of time.
+The more children read, the better they are at it!
 Children may wish to read to themselves, but we ask that their reading records are still signed by an adult.
 They do not need to only read the book they are currently reading at school, but instead could choose to read anything that they are interested in.

 Top